Man opening coconut with knife, desert island survival training.

 3. Confidence

 A desert island survival adventure reflects exactly who you are without the usual props.
+Patterns appear quickly: strengths, habits, edges to work on.
+You do not need to be outdoorsy, fit, or experienced, only willing to engage.

 What Real Desert Island Survival Training Looks Like

-We don’t abandon people at a remote location.
-We deliver challenge with an invisible safety.
+We do not abandon people in a remote location.
+We deliver challenge with invisible safety.
+Every expedition follows a proven structure.

 Phase 1: Learn